Maury County woman helps young men find purpose through a life focused on faith

 “My husband and I didn’t have children of our own, and we were really wanting to be the kind of people that made a difference in the world,” Spencer said.

-Over the past 16 years, more than 400 men, ages 18-25, have come to live at a remote lodge in Williamsport, Tennessee for a transformative, eight-month experience.
+Over the past 16 years, more than 400 men, ages 18-25, have come to live at a remote lodge in Williamsport, Tenn. for a tranformative, eight-month experience.

 “Every young man that comes in is in a season of life that he’s trying to figure out: ‘how has God made me, what is my purpose on earth and how can I have a life that has meaning?’”
 Spencer said.

-The men immerse themselves in outdoor experiences, woodworking and leatherworking, studying the Bible and living a life of focused on faith.
+The men immerse themselves in outdoor experiences, woodworking and leatherwoking, studying the Bible and living a life of focused on faith.

 “Our hope for every young man that comes to Narrow Gate is that they would discover a life that matters, that they would live a life that matters, that they would go out into the world and make a difference,” Spencer “If we can equip and inspire young men to go out and make a difference, then we can change the world.”